ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/MS-OXCFXICS/[MS-OXCFXICS].md

-## [MS-OXCFXICS]
-To find the new landing page for [MS-OXCFXICS], please visit https://msdn.microsoft.com/en-us/library/cc463916(v=exchg.80).aspx

-Note:
+## [MS-OXCFXICS]: Bulk Data Transfer Protocol

 - [MS-OXCFXICS] v20150914 is used to develop the test suite.
-- Bulk Data Transfer Protocol.
 - Release date, 9/14/2015.

+To find the new landing page for [MS-OXCFXICS], please visit https://msdn.microsoft.com/en-us/library/cc463916(v=exchg.80).aspx

 The new landing page includes the following:
 - The ability to download the preview, published, and previous versions of the documents in PDF and .docx format.